 There are more than 200 milkweed species in North America with overlapping or specific native habitats.
 As a family, they've adapted to nearly every biome on the continent.
 Monarch Watch has a fantastic map and list of milkweed profiles, and we encourage you to learn more about choosing the best species for your climate as it relates to the monarch butterfly's migration patterns.

 Growing milkweed from seed

 For optimal germination, we recommend treating milkweed seeds with 1 to 3 months' cold stratification between 40°F and 50°F prior to planting.
 No room in your refrigerator?
-Plant the seeds in the fall to take advantage of the natural frost-thaw cycle.
+Place the seeds outdoors in the winter to take full advantage of the natural frost cycle.
 Starting your milkweed seeds indoors will help provide early blooms and the most nutritious leaves.

 - When to Plant Outdoors: Plant cold-stratified seeds as soon as the last spring frost has passed.

 - When to Plant Indoors: 6 to 8 weeks prior to your desired transplanting date or last spring frost.

 - Seed Depth: No more than 1/8" deep.